manuelbieh/react-book/basics/event-handling.md

 ### Events outside of the component context

 While you can certainly also implement native browser events in React, you should try to use React's own event system whenever possible.
-It offers cross-browser compatibility, follows the W3C standard for browser events and also optimises when possible.
+It offers cross-browser compatibility, follows the W3C standard for browser events and also optimizes when possible.

 From time to time however, it is necessary to define events outside of the component context.
 Some classic examples are `window.onresize` and `window.onscroll`.
 React's event system does not support global events outside of the component context but if you want to define native browser events you can do so in the `componentDidMount()` method.
 You should pay attention though, whenever an event listener is added with `addEventListener()`, these **need to removed** once you're done with them.